 Ma Lou’s Fried Chicken is in Downtown Ypsilanti (15 W. Michigan Avenue).
 Free parking is available in several nearby city lots and on the street.

 Ma Lou’s is a counter service restaurant that does a significant take out business.
-They have a few tables in the restaurant – 4-5 booths and 2 picnic tables.
+They have a few tables in the restaurant and they have renovated the interior in the last couple of years.

 Ma Lou’s Fried Chicken: Our Tips

 Ma Lou’s prepares their food fresh.
 It can take 25 minutes for your order to be ready.
 You can place your order online or by phone (734-905-7994) in advance to shorten your wait time.
-Just let them know if you will be dining in or carrying out.
+If you are waiting, you can explore Riverside Park, shop The Rocket or Unicorn Feed & Supply, or pickup ice cream pints at Go!.
+Or plan your pickup for after joining the Aurora Society at Decode.

 Some items may be unavailable close to closing.
 It is best to dine early.

-The chicken is extremely hot when it is served.
+The chicken pieces are extremely hot when served.
 If you live in Ypsilanti or the east side of Ann Arbor, you could easily get takeout without worrying about your chicken getting cold.
-My husband is already planning a get together with his colleagues for Ma Lou’s chicken at our house.

 Bring an alternate beverage for your children if they don’t drink soda.